essif-lab/framework/docs/terms/pattern-terminology.md

 date: 20210601
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work in progress
+This is work that is being envisaged.
 :::

 The idea here is to describe how terms are scoped ('namespaces' is the term used by SW-engineers), how parties govern such scopes/namespaces, and that if you use criteria to define/specify terms, people can test if they have the same understanding of a term by making sure that everyone reaches the same conclusions as they evaluate such criteria in various relevant use-cases.